Asplund-Samuelsson/furee/README.md

 -o intermediate/FBPase_KOs.fasta
 ```

-Since we want to have a manageable number of sequences as targets for the JackHMMer search, we need to reduce them to cluster representatives based on 40% sequence identity:
+Since we want to have a manageable number of sequences as queries for the JackHMMer search, we need to reduce them to cluster representatives based on 50% sequence identity:

 ```
-cd-hit -c 0.4 -n 2 \
+cd-hit -c 0.5 -n 2 \
 -i intermediate/FBPase_KOs.fasta \
 -o intermediate/FBPase_KOs.cdhit.fasta
 ```

-Finally, we add other target sequences that we think might be particularly important, such as FBPases from _Synechocystis_, _Oligotropha_, and _Ralstonia_:
+Finally, we add other query sequences that we think might be particularly important, such as FBPases from _Synechocystis_, _Oligotropha_, and _Ralstonia_:

 ```
 cat \